 Established in November 1993, on the occasion of her 90th birthday, the Lea Roback Foundation, inspired by Lea’s lifelong ideals, awards scholarships to women residing in Québec who are socially committed and economically disadvantaged.

-It is now the time of our annual fund raising campaign and your financial support is valuable, as Lorraine Pagé, President of the Foundation puts it:
+Your financial support is important, as Lorraine Pagé, President of the Foundation puts it:

 «Every year, I am touched by these women, amongst the most disadvantaged citizens in our community who, all the same, have kept up hope to make a go of it.
 Every year, I am amazed by the stories of our scholarship recipients and their academic, professional and personal achievements.
 Please allow me to thank you for your donation on behalf of all these women who are counting on us.
 They are the reason for our commitment.
 Your generosity will play a valuable role in changing their lives and in making our world just a little bit more humane.» .